 Chikungunya is a viral fever.
 This disease is caused when a mosquito named Aedes aegypti, also known as the yellow fever mosquito, bites and the virus enters our body.
 Chikungunya disease is not spread directly from human to human but when Aedes mosquito bites a sick person and then bites a healthy person, this disease spreads.
-When Chikungunya virus enters the human body, that person suffers from fever, cough, cold, body pain and joint pain.
+When the Chikungunya virus enters the human body, that person suffers from fever, cough, cold, body pain and joint pain.

 Chikungunya virus causes disease symptoms similar to dengue disease, but Chikungunya fever is not fatal.
 Although this mosquito is small in size, its bite can cause serious and dangerous diseases.
 Recently another type of mosquito has been found to cause this disease.
-Usually this mosquito bites during the daytime, so it is important to take precaution against mosquito bite during the daytime.
+Usually this mosquito bites during the daytime, so it is important to take precautions against mosquito bite during the daytime.

 What are the symptoms of Chikungunya?

 Two to five days after the mosquito bite, symptoms of chikungunya start appearing.
 Key symptoms are as listed below: